MicrosoftDocs/win32/desktop-src/gdi/using-filled-shapes.md

 ---
-Description: 'This section illustrates how to use filled shape functions.
-The example uses the main window procedure from an application that enables the user to draw ellipses, rectangles, and rectangles with rounded corners.' ms.assetid: 'c5fc3346-e5d7-49c0-979b-10d91ab965c5'
+Description: This section illustrates how to use filled shape functions.
+The example uses the main window procedure from an application that enables the user to draw ellipses, rectangles, and rectangles with rounded corners. ms.assetid: c5fc3346-e5d7-49c0-979b-10d91ab965c5
 title: Using Filled Shapes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Filled Shapes